 Cars and Trucks and Climate Change

 Many people are surprised to learn that cars and trucks are the single largest source of global warming pollution in Maine, roughly 55 percent.
-This pollution that exacerbates climate change isn’t just threatening our natural resource-based economy here in Maine, it’s also impacting our air quality and the health of Maine families and children.
-By driving electric, Mainers are reducing air pollution that harms our environment, our health, and our economy.
+This air pollution that exacerbates climate change isn’t just threatening our natural resource-based economy here in Maine, it’s also impacting our air quality and the health of Maine families and children.
+By driving electric vehicles in Maine, people are reducing air pollution that harms our environment, our health, and our economy.

-Electric cars are fun to drive, cheaper to fuel, and better for Maine’s environment, economy, and energy independence than gas-powered cars.
-As gasoline-electric hybrids become increasingly common, a new era of “plug-in” electric cars is shaping the future of transportation.
-These cars on the roads and available at dealerships across the state, and they’re a smart choice for Mainers.
 While there are plug-in electric cars that are fully electric, you can also find plug-in electric cars that take some gasoline as well to extend their range of travel.
-Our electricity mix here in Maine is one of the cleanest in the country, and that makes plug-in electric cars far more environmentally friendly than even the most efficient hybrid car.
+Our electricity mix here in Maine is one of the cleanest in the country, and that makes plug-in electric cars far more environmentally friendly than even the most efficient non-plug-in hybrid car.

 The Natural Resources Council of Maine works for laws, programs, and public information that help transition to a cleaner transportation system, especially through electrification.